jasonberylmini/github-demo/README.md

 # github-demo
-This is my github repo
+This is my github repo.
 Author - Jason Beryl